greenstick/ohsu-dissertation-template/README.md

 ## How Can I Say Thank You?

 No need!
-Although, if you did find this helpful and feel like you have change to spare, here's one way you can show your appreciation!
+Seriously.
+But, if you did find this helpful and feel like you have change to spare, here's one way you can show your appreciation!

 [![Buy me a coffee][buymeacoffee-icon]][buymeacoffee-link]